Weak normality of families of meromorphic mappings and bubbling in higher dimensions

 One more notion of convergence from \cite{Iv2}, which we need to recall here, is the gamma convergence ($\Gamma$-convergence).
 We say that $f_k$ {\slsf gamma}-converge to $f$ if they strongly converge to $f$ outside of an analytic set (now it can be of codimension one) and for every divisor $H$ in $X$ and every compact $K\comp U$ the intersections $f_k^*H\cap K$ have bounded volume counted with multiplicities, see more about the last condition in section \ref{PSCN.gamma}.

-\begin{nnrema} \rm Strong convergence (or {\slsf s}-convergence) will be denoted by $f_k\to f$, a weak one (or {\slsf w}-convergence) as $f_k\rightharpoonup f$, and $\Gamma$-convergence as $f_k\xrightarrow{\Gamma}f$.
+\begin{nnrema} \rm Strong convergence (or {\slsf s} - convergence) will be denoted by $f_k\to f$, the weak one (or {\slsf w} - convergence) as $f_k\rightharpoonup f$, and $\Gamma$ - convergence as $f_k\xrightarrow{\Gamma}f$.
 Note that in the second and third definitions we suppose that the limit $f$ is defined and meromorphic on the whole of $U$ if, even, the convergence takes place only on some part of $U$.
-In the first case the limit exists on the whole of $U$ automatically, see Example \ref{norm-exmp} in concern with this. \end{nnrema}
+In the first case the limit exists on the whole of $U$ automatically. \end{nnrema}

 For the better understanding of these notions let us give a description of the listed types of convergence in the case when $X$ is projective, \ie imbeds into $\pp^N$ for some $N$.
 In that special case the notions of convergence listed above permit an explicit analytic description as follows.
-Every meromorphic mapping $f$ with values in $\pp^N$ can be locally represented as
+Every meromorphic mapping $f$ with values in $\pp^N$ can be locally represented by an $(N+1)$-tuple of holomorphic functions

-with holomorphic $f^0,...,f^N$, see section \ref{PN}.
+where not all of $f^0,...,f^N$ are identically zero, see section \ref{PN}.
 More precisely, if $f:U\to \pp^N$ is a meromorphic mapping then for every point $x_0\in U$ there exists a neighborhood $V\ni x_0$ and holomorphic functions $f^0,...,f^N$ in $V$ satisfying \eqqref(pn-pres).
 If the zero sets of $f^j$ contain a common divisor then we can divide all $f^j$ by its equation and get a representation such that $GCD(f^1,...,f^N)=1$ in every $\calo_x$, $x\in V$.
 In that case the indeterminacy set of $f$ is